facebook/react-native-website/docs/flexbox.md

 ### Align Self

-[`alignSelf`](https://facebook.github.io/react-native/docs/layout-props#alignself) has the same options and effect as `alignItems` but instead of affecting the children within a container, you can apply this property to a single child to change its alignment within its parent. `alignSelf` overrides any option set by the parent with `aligItems`.
+[`alignSelf`](https://facebook.github.io/react-native/docs/layout-props#alignself) has the same options and effect as `alignItems` but instead of affecting the children within a container, you can apply this property to a single child to change its alignment within its parent. `alignSelf` overrides any option set by the parent with `alignItems`.

 ![Align Self](https://cdn-images-1.medium.com/max/800/1*J1JCoKwLCokX9JXVBvP71g.png)